For initial legal advice on money matters in Divorce or Legal Separation call our Family Law Solicitors on 03306069626 and we'll call you.

 - The age of each person and the duration of the relationship, the Court generally take into account periods of living together.

-- Any physical or mental disability of either of the persons.
+- Any physical or mental disability of either person.

 - The contributions each person has made or is likely to make in the foreseeable future to the welfare of the family.

-- The conduct of the parties involved (in exceptional circumstances).
+- The conduct of the individuals involved (in exceptional circumstances).

 - The value of any benefit which a person will lose the chance of acquiring by reason of the separation.

-When applying the above factors the Courts first priority is to meet both persons’ needs.
-Only if needs can be met will the Court entertain more complex arguments in relation to how assets were acquired and whether they should be treated as matrimonial property or not.
+When applying the above factors the Court's first priority is to meet each person's needs.
+Only then will the Court entertain more complex arguments in relation to how assets were acquired and whether they should be treated as matrimonial property or not.